elliesthetic/elliesthetic.github.io/_pages/about.md

 📚 I have been admitted to the Data Science Programs at University of Pennsylvania and UC Berkeley.
 I was also admitted to the Bachelor's Program at Columbia University.

-🏢 I have worked as a Risk Modeling and Analytics Intern at KeyBank, a Data Specialist Intern at the International Lving Future Institute, and a biomedical researcher at the Military Institute of Science and Technology.
+🏢 I have worked as a Risk Modeling and Analytics Intern at KeyBank, a Data Specialist Intern at the International Living Future Institute, and a biomedical researcher at the Military Institute of Science and Technology.

 💻 My expertise is in Data Analytics and in Risk Models